tgoslee/carnival-recipes/merge-conflict-remote.md

 1. Each person on a team will create a branch with `git checkout -b BRANCH-NAME`, selecting their own branch name based off the recipe scrap they have, and commit the changes they have made to the recipe.
 1. Each team member will push their changes up to github with `git push origin BRANCH-NAME`.
-1. Each team member will open a **pull request** trying to merge their branch on github into `master`.  **Be very careful to make the PR against your forked repository and NOT AdaGold.**
+1. Each team member will open a **pull request** trying to merge their branch on github into `master`.  **Be very careful to make the PR against your forked repository and NOT Ada-C15A.**
-    - To make the PR against your team members forked respository and not AdaGold, we will need to change the base repository
+    - To make the PR against your team members forked respository and not Ada-C15A, we will need to change the base repository
     - If there is a report of a merge conflict you will need to:
        - Pull the current state of master into **their feature branch** with `git pull origin master`
        - in VS code select **accept both changes**